sumowll/BD4H-Bootcamp/web/spark-mllib.md

 ```

 ## Sparsity and predictive features
-Since we have limited training data but rich feature space, we may consider using L1 penalty on model to get sparse coefficients.
+Since we have limited training data but a large number of features, we may consider using L1 penalty on model to regularize parameters.

 ```python
 from sklearn.preprocessing import MinMaxScaler